 Distributed systems do not begin with clusters or fashionable tooling.
 They begin at the moment one machine and one copy of the data stop being enough for the product.

-In real engineering work, this chapter helps break a system down across the core axes early: where consistency is critical, where availability wins, how partial failures will surface, and what the team is willing to pay in latency and operations.
+In real engineering work, this chapter helps break a system down along the core axes early: where consistency is critical, where availability matters more, how partial failures will surface, and what the team is willing to pay for resilience.

-In interviews and design discussions, it sets the right tone: invariants, failure modes, and scaling boundaries first, and only then concrete tools and patterns.
+In interviews and design discussions, it sets the right order of reasoning: invariants, failure scenarios, and scaling boundaries first, and only then concrete tools and patterns.

 Practical value of this chapter